alexasterisk/WallyPackages/docs/index.md

 This project belongs to [Quenty](https://github.com/quenty/).

 ### [==`v0.2.0-beta`== alexinite/fusion](https://elttob.uk/Fusion/)
-A version of Fusion which is always up-to-date with the primary fork.
-This is bleeding-edge.<br>
+A version of Fusion which is kept relatively up-to-date with the primary fork.<br>
 If you're looking for the beta version, [ruizukun-dev](https://github.com/ruizukun-dev/) hosts that `ruizukun-dev/fusion@1.0.0`.<br>
 This project belongs to [Elttob](https://github.com/Elttob).